intsig-textin/dify-plugin-pdf2markdown/README.md

 # Q&A

 **Q: What types of documents does TextIn support?**
-A: It supports a wide range of formats including images (JPG, PNG, etc.), PDF files, Word documents (DOC/DOCX), HTML, Excel, and more.
+A: It supports a wide range of formats including images (JPG, PNG, etc.), PDF files, Word documents (DOC/DOCX), HTML, Excel(xlsx, csv), PPT(pptx), TXT and more.

 **Q: What languages does TextIn support for text recognition?**
 A: Currently, it supports over 52 languages, including major ones such as Chinese, English, Japanese, Korean, German, and French.